IBSAT 2025-ICFAI Business School MBA/PGPM 2026

 Graduate Management Admission Council | - |

-The MBA in Technology Management syllabus may vary based on the type of enrollment, whether part-time or full-time.
-The specific content to be taught is determined by the affiliation of the college and can differ across institutions.
-However, the MBA Technology Management curriculum is typically structured into four semesters and remains consistent across various colleges.
-The combination of core, elective, and specialisation subjects provides a comprehensive understanding of both business and technology.
+The MBA Technology Management curriculum is typically structured into four semesters and remains consistent across various colleges.
+The combination of core, elective, and specialisation subjects provides a complete understanding of both business and technology.
 In the table below, we have provided the MBA Technology Management subjects taught at Osmania University.

 Technology Management, Creativity & Innovation | Technology Forecasting & Transfer Management |